 Hollyburn Elementary School, 1329 Duchess Ave, W.V.
 V7T 1H5

-Our SWIS program is now offered through a partnership with the North Shore Multicultural Society (NSMS), which will oversee and manage these services.
+Our SWIS program is now offered through a partnership with Impact North Shore (formerly The North Shore Multicultural Society), which will oversee and manage these services.

 207-123 East 15th Street